thephpleague/uri/docs/5.0/manipulations/middlewares.md

 ## Definition

 An URI middleware is a class which provides a convenient mechanism for filtering and manipulating an URI object.
-The only **hard** requirement is that a URI middleware **MUST** returns an an URI instance of the same class that the one it received.
+The only **hard** requirement is that a URI middleware **MUST** returns an URI instance of the same type that the one it received.

 ## Example